bbauska/Coursera-Bootstrap/readme.md

 Going to the command prompt in my Git repository folder I will type, git remote add origin.

-And then paste the URL for my Bitbucket repository that I\'ve just created, and hit the return.
+And then paste the URL for my Bitbucket repository that I&apos;ve just created, and hit the return.

-Now, my local Git repository\'s remote origin is set to the Bitbucket repository.
+Now, my local Git repository&apos;s remote origin is set to the Bitbucket repository.

 Now, I want to be able to push the entire contents of my local Git